 Get adequate rest: A tired body and mind is the greatest barrier when it comes to increasing one’s willpower.
 Ensure that you get at least 7 hours of sound sleep at night so that your body and mind work at optimum levels which will in turn level up your will to do tasks and achieve your goals.

-Indulge in physical exercise: Indulging in physical exercise is one of the sure shot ways of increasing your willpower; that is because every time you push yourself a little more at the gym with an extra rep or you jog an extra mile, you are adding to your bank of willpower.
+Indulge in physical exercise: Indulging in physical exercise is one of the sure shot ways of increasing your willpower; that is because every time you push yourself a little more at the gym with an extra rep or an extra mile, you are adding to your bank of willpower.
 In addition to that, regular physical exercise makes you more active throughout the day.